BirthdayResearch/defichain-wallet/README.md

 Directory               | Description
 ------------------------|-------------
-`/.github`              | workflow for shift left automation `/app/api`              | api & middlewares for application, non-UI logic `/app/assets`           | assets of the project that can be loaded at startup `/app/components`       | top level components for a shared design language `/app/contexts`         | shared contexts for application, non-UI logic `/app/hooks`            | shared hooks for application, for UI logic only `/app/screens`          | screens hierarchy tree matching directory hierarchy tree
+`/.github`              | GitHub Workflow for shift left automation `/app/api`              | API and middlewares logic for application, for non-UI logic only `/app/assets`           | assets of the project that can be loaded at startup `/app/components`       | top level components for a atomic shared design language `/app/contexts`         | shared contexts for application, non-UI logic `/app/hooks`            | shared hooks for application, for UI logic only `/app/screens`          | screens hierarchy tree matching directory hierarchy tree